acconeer/acconeer-python-exploration/docs/ref_apps/a121/breathing.rst

 - Once the sweeps per frame has been set, increase :attr:`~acconeer.exptool.a121.algo.breathing._ref_app.RefAppConfig.hwaas` to achieve better SNR.
 - If needed, the :attr:`~acconeer.exptool.a121.algo.breathing._ref_app.RefAppConfig.frame_rate` can be lowered from the default of 20 Hz to reduce the memory and power consumption.
 A suitable value for an embedded application is 5-10Hz.

-Use the pre-defined presets as a starting point and then tweak if necessary.
+Use the predefined presets as a starting point and then tweak if necessary.

 Practical considerations
 ------------------------